Trend Micro Antivirus Review: A Good Choice in 2023?

-Trend Micro also protects against email-based threats.
-In the settings area, you can set whether the program should look for threats in email attachments.
-Beyond that, there's also Spam Protection, which only works with Outlook.
+Trend Micro users are also protected against email-based threats.
+In the settings area, you can tell the program to look for threats in email attachments.
+Beyond that, there's also "Spam Protection", however, this only works with Outlook.

-Not every network is secure: Trend Micro warns you against connecting to suspicious Wi-Fi networks or hotspots.
+Trend Micro warns you against connecting to suspicious Wi-Fi networks or hotspots.

 Permanently delete files

-Permanently delete any file with Secure Erase.
+Permanently delete any file with "Secure Erase".

-Internet Security Features
+Internet Security features

 Social media protection

-You can enhance your computer's performance with "PC Health Checkup".
+Enhance your computer's performance with "PC Health Checkup".

-Beyond these features, Trend Micro also offers a number of free programs apart from its antivirus suite, such as a password manager.
+Trend Micro also offers a number of free programs apart from its antivirus suite, such as a password manager.

-In addition to anti-theft protection, Trend Micro's mobile app also offers a range of other features and tools.
+In addition to anti-theft protection, Trend Micro's mobile app offers a range of other features and tools.

-Beyond that, under the heading of "Lost Device Protection", the app also serves up a few anti-theft tools by tapping on "Lost Device Protection": You'll be able to remotely geo-locate your device, delete files, prevent the removal of Trend Micro, and take a picture of whoever currently has the device.
-In addition, you can set when the device should automatically lock (for example, if someone removes or changes its SIM card or inserts a new one).
+Beyond that, you can access a few anti-theft tools by tapping on "Lost Device Protection": You'll be able to remotely geo-locate your device, delete files, prevent the removal of Trend Micro, and take a picture of whoever currently has the device.
+In addition, you can set when the device should automatically lock (for example, if someone removes its SIM card or inserts a new one).

 Security & Performance

-Trend Micro offers solid static support
+Trend Micro offers solid static support.

-Mac users can select from one of two subscriptions: Antivirus for Mac and Maximum Security for Mac.
-The first lacks Pay Guard, privacy protection, optimization tools, and mobile device protection.
+Mac users can select between Antivirus for Mac and Maximum Security for Mac.
+The first lacks "Pay Guard", privacy protection, optimization tools, and mobile device protection.

 Below, we've provided an overview of all Trend Micro subscriptions:

-|Antivirus+||Internet Security||Maximum Security|
+|Antivirus+||Internet Security||Maximum Security||Premium Security|

-|Price per year||$29.95||$39.95||$39.95|
+|Price per Year||$19.95||$39.95||$49.95||$59.95|

 |Max.
-Number of devices||1||3||10||10|
+Number of Devices||1||3||10||10|

 |Special Protection Features|